shanalikhan/code-settings-sync/README.md

 ## It Syncs
 ```
+All the extensions and complete User Folder that Contains
     1. Settings File
     2. Keybinding File
     3. Launch File
     4. Snippets Folder
-5. VSCode Extensions
+    5. VSCode Extensions Settings
+    6. Workspaces
 ```

 ## Steps To Get the Github Key.

 This extension required your GitHub Account Personal Access Token.
 You can create one simple by looking into the following pictures.
-Make sure you add **GIST** in scope.
+Make sure you add **Gist** in scope.

 **Goto Settings / Personal Access Tokens / Generate New Token**

 ![Goto Settings / Personal Access Tokens](http://shanalikhan.github.io/img/github1.PNG)

-**Select GIST From Scopes**
+**Select Gist From Scopes**

 ![Select Scopes](http://shanalikhan.github.io/img/github2.PNG)